saezlab/pypath/README.rst

 ID conversion
 -------------

-The ID conversion module ``mapping`` can be used independently.
+The ID conversion module ``utils.mapping`` can be used independently.
 It has the feature to translate secondary UniProt IDs to primaries, and Trembl IDs to SwissProt, using primary Gene Symbols to find the connections.
 This module automatically loads and stores the necessary conversion tables.
 Many tables are predefined, such as all the IDs in **UniProt mapping service,** while